ADO Pilot Privacy Policy

 Right to delete: Request deletion of your personal data (subject to exceptions).

-Right to opt-out of sale: We do NOT sell personal information, so this right is not applicable.
+Right to opt-out of sale or sharing: We do NOT sell or share personal information, so this specific right is not applicable.
+Separately, we offer an analytics opt-out and honor Global Privacy Control (GPC) signals by disabling analytics cookies — see Section 10.2.

 Right to non-discrimination: We will not discriminate against you for exercising your CCPA rights.

-How to exercise rights: Email us at privacy@[yourdomain].com.
+How to exercise rights: Email us at privacy@adopilot.dev.
 We will respond within 45 days.

 Verification: We may ask for additional information to verify your identity before processing requests.